 - Magnetic extension collar closure system

 You’re probably thinking, “surely there’s a difference in the weight.”
-Nope, my 2012 Gorilla weighs 1 ounces less than the older model, even with the new hip belt pockets and pack lid.
+Nope, my 2012 Gorilla weighs 1 ounce less than the older model, even with the new hip belt pockets and pack lid.
 I’ll go over the weight breakdown at the end of this post.
 But let’s look at the new features, first.

 Hip Belt and Pockets